-If someone you love has just died as a result of COVID-19, we at The Irish Hospice Foundation send our heartfelt condolences to you and your family.
+If someone you love has just died due to COVID-19, we send our heartfelt condolences to you and your family.

 In Ireland, funerals are how we celebrate and commemorate those who have died.
 As you navigate this new reality, please remember death ends a life, not a relationship and your connection with the person who has died will remain.
 In these difficult times, everyone is working together to help each other.
 The COVID-19 situation has meant newly bereaved families and individuals have had to make very difficult sacrifices.